tytydraco/yessleep/out/I_went_to_an_abandoned_funhouse_Things_got_weird.md

 The room was dark, but I could hear noise all around.
 Buzzing and clicking surrounded me.
 With my good arm, I switched on my flashlight and shrieked.
 I was surrounded by insects.

 Beetles, butterflies and moths covered the walls and floor in an array of colors.
-Their wings shimmered in the light.
+Their wings shimmered mesmerizingly in the light.
 After the initial shock, I calmed, realizing they did not appear interested in me.

 I stood, and gingerly stepped around bugs, taking care not to disturb any by touching them.
 To my right, I could see the light of an open doorway.
 I headed for it, and exited into a cool breeze.

 I was in a garden.
 Flowers surrounded me.
+Songbirds chirped and bess buzzed happily among the flowers.
+It was an idyllic scene, but by this point, I was expecting something awful.

-I could hear the woman who had attacked earlier sobbing.
-"My baby!
+I spotted an empty baby carriage.
+Like much of the stuff I had witnessed so far, it was vintage thing, white with lace frills.
+As I approached, I could hear the woman who had attacked earlier sobbing, "My baby!
 My baby!"
+Fortunately, I could not see her.

 Ahead of me was a wrought-iron gate.
 I walked through and into the gravel parking lot behind the funhouse.
+I laughed at the familiar sight of my old Rolls-Royce, and stumbled to the car.